 We all love our grans and granddads, and you may even be lucky enough to have great grandparents at your wedding.
-What’s more, they’ll love being a part of your wedding day, and they’ll want to be involved as much as possible.
+What’s more, older wedding guests love being a part of the day, and they’ll want to be involved as much as possible.

 Sadly, they may not be quite as hale and hearty as they used to be.
 Dodgy hips, bad eyesight, poor hearing and all the other concerns that old age brings may play a part in making them feel a bit more fragile than they used to – although you may have grandparents well into their eighties who hit the dance floor and stay there for much of the night!